-Midnight snacks, a bowl of cereal before bed, or even ‘saving’ desert until 9 or 10 pm.
+Midnight snacks, a bowl of cereal before bed, or even ‘saving’ dessert until 9 or 10 pm.
 All of these are fairly normal behaviors these days.
-Just open up the fridge and pop something in the microwave to heat it up, anytime day or night.
+Just open up the fridge and pop something in the microwave to heat it up anytime, day or night.
 Modern convenience at its best; not something our ancestors would have been able to do.

-This penchant for eating at any time, day or night, is one factor driving the obesity epidemic.
+This penchant for eating at any time, day or night, drives the obesity epidemic.

 Let’s take a look at the research on people: